For first time visitors to Lanzarote, you may be wondering how to fill up your hire car at petrol stations.

 I remember when we first arrived on the island we had no idea of how to say what we wanted in Spanish or what to expect when we drove on to the forecourt – we still laugh about it now, we had picked up a hire car for 3 days and asked for twenty pounds worth of fuel at the rate in pesetas back then, it was full at less than half this amount much to the amusement of the petrol attendant.

 When you arrive at the petrol station, make sure you know which side of the car the fuel cap is located, where the release button is and if your car is petrol (green pump) or diesel (black pump).
+Note, some cars, for example, Volkswagens will show you which side the pump is with a little arrow on the fuel gauge.

-Check before you fill up if the petrol station takes debit / credit cards, this facility is more common now but for some it will be cash only. ¿Puedo pagar con esta tarjeta? = can I pay with this card?
+Check before you fill up if the petrol station takes debit / credit cards, this facility is more common now but for some it will be cash only. ¿Puedo pagar con esta tarjeta? = Can I pay with this card?

 If late in the evening you may be required to pay first before being authorised to fill the car.
 Typically petrol stations are open from 08:00 to 22:00 each day.